Education, University Transfer Loading...

 - One course from Group A, B, or C

-While not an admission requirement for the program, you may be required to present a Criminal Record Check to those practicum agencies and field placements that require one of individuals working in their organizations.
+While not an admission requirement for the program, students may be required to present a Criminal Record Check to those practicum agencies and field placements that require one of individuals working in their organizations.

 - English 30-1